-- Create and sustain access to natural amenities in communities where access to green space is limited, as defined in resources such as the Parks for Everyone report or Parks for All Californians.
+- Create and sustain new natural amenities in low-income communities where access to green space is most limited, as defined in resources such as the Parks for Everyone report and the Parks for All Californians.

-- Build community support for timely public policies or funding measures that will significantly expand protection, connection or access to wildlands and green space.
+- Build community support for timely public policies or funding measures that will significantly expand more equitable access to green space in communities with the greatest needs.

 You can learn more about this opportunity by visiting the funder's website.

-- Each proposal must be led by a nonprofit with 501(c)(3) status and located in and serve San Diego County.
+- Each proposal must be led by a nonprofit with 501(c)(3) public charity status, located in and serving San Diego County.

-- A 501(c)(3) organization may serve as a fiscal sponsor for another applicant to administer the grant and provide regular financial reporting to The Foundation.
+- A 501(c)(3) public charity may serve as a fiscal sponsor for another applicant to administer the grant and provide regular financial reporting to The Foundation.

 - This year, the Opening the Outdoors program will prioritize applications that:

-- Demonstrate they are developing long-lasting solutions to overcome underlying barriers preventing high-need, low-income and/or park poor populations from accessing the outdoors, with particular focus on the communities of El Cajon, Escondido, Lemon Grove, National City and neighborhoods within the City of San Diego with limited access to green space. and/or
+- Demonstrate they are developing long-lasting solutions to overcoming the underlying barriers preventing low-income, park poor populations from accessing the outdoors, with a particular focus on the communities of El Cajon, Escondido, Lemon Grove, National City and other areas of San Diego County with limited access to green space; AND

 Find more grants like this